 Court Avenue in Bellefontaine, Ohio is recorded as the first concrete road in the United States.
 Built in 1893, George Bartholomew pioneered his own concrete mix which had surprising compressive strength and set out to pave America’s first concrete street.
 The majority were skeptical of this method, as dirt roads were more familiar, and believed the pavement would not be long-lasting.
 Bartholomew’s method proved successful and was strong enough to see little damage for the first several decades.
 The road required only $1400 for maintenance in its first fifty years!
 Great job, George!

 3. Tallest Concrete Structure

 The Burj Khalifa, a skyscraper located in Dubai, is currently the tallest structure in the world.
-Standing at a total height of 829.8 metres (or 2,722 feet), the Burj Khalifa has been used as a platform for the Guinness world record of highest BASE jump from a building!
-The primary structure of this building is reinforced concrete, and used 330,000 m³ (431,600 yd³) of concrete.
-The project cost $1.5 billion USD, and took approximately 6 years to complete.
+Standing at a total height of 829.8 metres (or 2,722 feet), almost tripling the Wilshire Grand tower in Los Angeles, the Burj Khalifa has been used as a platform for the Guinness world record for the highest BASE jump from a building!
+The primary structure of this building is reinforced with 330,000 m³ (431,600 yd³) making it the strongest concrete structure in the world!
+The project cost $1.5 billion USD and took approximately 6 years to complete.